Shooshte/curriculum/posts/react-conditional-rendering.md

 '''
 categories: "ReactJS;CleanCode"
 date: "2022-01-07"
-description: "How to write cleaner, more extendable and easier to test ReactJS Component render functions by exctracting rendering conditions into functions."
+description: "How to write cleaner, more extendable and easier to test ReactJS Component render functions by extracting rendering conditions into functions."
 title: "Clean-er ReactJS Code - Conditional Rendering"
 '''